 Have a book from France to recommend?
 Use the submission form.

 French literature is so much more than Les Misèrables and Madame Bovary.
-Sure, they’re classics, but I wouldn’t suggest reading them on your vacation.
-Pick up one of these French reads (available in English, except where noted) instead.
+Sure, they're classics, but they aren't exactly light beach reads.
+Pick up one of these French books (available in English, except where noted) instead.

 Astérix & Obelix

 In France, Astérix is more popular than Mickey Mouse.
 The massively popular comics, which first appeared in 1959, have been made into numerous films, board games, and video games.
 You can even visit Parc Astérix, outside of Paris.

 At Night All Blood Is BlackCATEGORIES: Classic/Culturally Significant